elfeck/SGpp-wiki/OSX-(GCC-ICC).md

 python tutorial.py
 ```
 ## Misc
-Other options as specified in the linux tutorial may work in Mac OSX but have not been tested so far.
+Other options as specified in the [Linux instructions](https://github.com/SGpp/SGpp/wiki/Linux-(GCC-Clang-ICC)) may work in Mac OSX but have not been tested so far.
 Share your success stories and issues with us to make this documentation more complete.